'Plant Guy' Has Delivered Kawhi Leonard His Housewarming Gift and the Internet Has Deemed Them Both Heroes

 “If I made that man laugh over my nonsense, my life’s good,” he said in an interview with Global News.

-It was a fun moment in a victory celebration that also turned serious when gunshots rang out amid the revelry in Nathan Philips Square.
+It was a fun moment in a victory celebration that also turned serious when gunshots rang out amid the revelry in Nathan Phillips Square.
 Toronto police confirmed that four people suffered non-life-threatening injuries, and three people were arrested in the fracas.
 The celebration restarted after authorities deemed the threat to public safety had ended.